This article is Part 3 of an ongoing series titled, 'Zakat Made Easy'

 The Prophet (ﷺ) sent Mu'adh to Yemen and said, "Invite the people to testify that none has the right to be worshipped but Allah and I am Allah's Messenger (ﷺ), and if they obey you to do so, then teach them that Allah has enjoined on them five prayers in every day and night (in twenty-four hours), and if they obey you to do so, then teach them that Allah has made it obligatory for them to pay the Zakat from their property and it is to be taken from the wealthy among them and given to the poor."
 [Bukhari]

 This hadith shows us that zakat is obligatory on the rich irrespective of the individual's age.
 Sanity and puberty are not listed as conditions here unlike so many other acts of worship.
 Why?
 Zakat is the right of the poor and they should get it irrespective of the condition of the one holding it.
+That being said, the Hanafi madhab does list them as conditions.
 For a child or a mentally incapable person who has weath, it is the responsibility of the parents or the guardians to calculate and disburse the zakat on their behalf.
 If a child goes into the shop and breaks something, the owner of the shop still needs to be recompensed.
 It doesn’t matter if the money is being paid by the child or his father.
 What matters is that that shopkeeper gets what is due to him.
 Likewise, the husband can pay the zakat on behalf of his wife.
 If a person dies while owing zakat, that amount will be deducted from his estate.

 Why should the father or the guardian pay the zakat on behalf of the children?
 Narrated 'Abdullah bin Umar: The Messenger of Allah (ﷺ) as saying: Each of you is a shepherd and each of you is responsible for his flock.
 The amir (ruler) who is over the people is a shepherd and is responsible for his flock; a man is a shepherd in charge of the inhabitants of his household and he is responsible for his flock; a woman is a shepherdess in charge of her husband's house and children and she is responsible for them; and a man's slave is a shepherd in charge of his master's property and he is responsible for it.
 So each of you is a shepherd and each of you is responsible for his flock.
 [Abu Dawud]